A class of open surfaces with algorithmically solvable homeomorphism problem: Classification of admissible trees

-By rule $(R_3)$, each type of subtree with ancestor of type $\Theta$ can occur at most once.
-This need not be true for types of subtrees with ancestor of type $O$.
-However, each son of the root of type $O$ contributes a single point, so the number of such points is invariant under homeomorphism.
+We have shown that the isomorphism types of the trees generated by the sons of the roots of $T_1,T_2$ are the same.
+By rule $(\RR_3)$, each type of subtree with root of type $\Theta$ can occur at most once.
+This need not be true for types of subtrees with ancestor of type $\oo$.
+However, each son of the root of type $\oo$ contributes a single point, so the number of such points is invariant under homeomorphism.
 This concludes the proof of Theorem~\ref{thm:reduced}. \end{proof}